flutter/website/src/content/ui/navigation/deep-linking.md

 ---
 Deep links are links that not only open an app, but also take the user to a specific location "deep" inside the app.
-For example, a deep link from an advertizement for a pair of sneakers might open a shopping app and display the product page for those particular shoes.
+For example, a deep link from an advertisement for a pair of sneakers might open a shopping app and display the product page for those particular shoes.

 Flutter supports deep linking on iOS, Android, and the web.